Is your procurement process enabling infrastructure innovation? 4 key questions to ask

 For all professionals involved in the procurement of large, complex transport and infrastructure projects, an opportunity and challenge exist in delivering truly innovative projects that have a meaningful and enduring impact to society.

-In essence, this requires the selection of trusted partners who can deliver a relatively risk-free tried and tested innovation that offers value for money.
-However, it must be recognized that the procurement of infrastructure innovation does involve risk that can be mitigated by a procurement process that is truly competitive.
-It is also important to note that unsolicited proposals (USPs) by innovative private sector companies are an important source of innovation for government institutions who are not always aware of the latest innovations and their technical applications.
+In essence, this requires the selection of trusted partners who can deliver a relatively risk-free, tried and tested innovation that offers value for money.
+However, it must be recognized that the procurement of infrastructure innovation does involve risk that can be mitigated by a truly competitive procurement process.
+It is also important to note that unsolicited proposals (USPs) by innovative private sector companies are an important source of innovation for government institutions, which are not always aware of the latest innovations and their technical applications.

 Poor understanding of innovations adds the need for an extra level of due diligence by the procurer, which can only be achieved through a comprehensively exhaustive procurement process that in itself might require innovation.